 The Crispus Attucks Club was formed in April of 1890 in memory of Crispus Attucks, a Black man shot during the Boston Massacre of 1770.
 Dorothy Curtis was a member of the Harrisburg chapter.
 The York branch is still active today and was founded in 1931 by Dr. George Bowles and Reverend Orr in order to meet the social and recreational needs of the Black community in York.

 Founded by Rev. John E. Price in 1865, the Garnet Equal Rights League hosted speakers and held lectures open to the public, fighting for equal rights in policies and political thought.
 A year before their official founding, the league hosted a huge celebratory reception for African-American soldiers fighting in the Civil War, involving other clubs and organizations as well.
 Annie Amos was a part of this organization.

 Image: Harrisburg Patriot, October 1 1867

 Good Samaritans and Daughters of Samaria

-The Independent Order of Good Samaritans was founded in New York, in 1885, with George A. Fassett as Grand Chief.
-The first lodge of Daughters of Samaria was organized in 1847, but records of their activities are scarce.
+The Independent Order of Good Samaritans was founded in New York in 1885 with George A. Fassett as Grand Chief.
+The first lodge of the Daughters of Samaria was organized in 1847, but records of their activities are scarce.
 Hannah Jones was the recording secretary for Harrisburg’s branch of the order.

 Harrisburg Branch of NAACP

-Founded in 1908, the NAACP exists to advocate for and secure political, social, educational, racial, and economic equality, and the preservation of civil rights under the Constitutional Amendments.
+Founded in 1908, the NAACP exists to advocate for political, social, educational, racial, and economic equality, as well as the preservation of civil rights under the constitutional amendments.
 It still exists as a major national organization.
 Maude Coleman was the President of Auxiliary for the Harrisburg branch, which met at Bethel A.M.E.
 Church.

 Independent Order of Daughters of Temperance